We Are Unable To Waive Any Of The Below Requirements

 If Human Anatomy and Human Physiology are taken as separate courses, both must be with labs and, combined, must provide the complete study of the anatomy and physiology of all major human body systems.
 Exercise physiology coursework does not meet this requirement.

-Two semesters of General Biology with labs (8 SCH in addition to the above A&P requirement)
+Two semesters of Biology with labs (8 SCH in addition to the above A&P requirement)

-One semester of General Chemistry with lab (4 SCH)
+One semester of Chemistry with lab (4 SCH)

 One semester of Biochemistry with lab or Organic Chemistry with lab (4 SCH in addition to the above chemistry requirement) - Biochemistry preferred

-One semester of General or Medical Genetics—with our without lab (3 SCH in addition to above requirements)
+One semester of Genetics—with our without lab (3 SCH in addition to above requirements)

-One semester of Introductory Statistics or Biostatistics (3 SCH):
+One semester of Statistics or Biostatistics (3 SCH):

 Statistics courses within social or natural science departments (e.g., psychology, sociology) are acceptable.